Jacob Smythe · Security + Infrastructure

 Decepti-Node

-Ephemeral honeypot orchestration on Proxmox for defensive security testing.
+Ephemeral honeypot orchestration on Proxmox for repeatable defensive security testing in homelab conditions.

 • automation